 Silicon remains the most important semiconductor material for solar cells.
 It is available in almost unlimited quantities.
 Transparent electrodes are a critical component of solar cells and electronic displays, too.
 To collect electricity in a solar cell or inject electricity for a display, you need a conductive contact, like a metal, but you also need to be able to let light in or out in the case of displays.

 The current techniques use metal oxides, most often indium tin oxide as the conductive contact.
-As supplies of this rare earth metal are limited, Lawrence Livermore National Laboratory (LLNL) researchers have decided to look for a metamaterial.
+As supplies of this metal are limited, Lawrence Livermore National Laboratory (LLNL) researchers have decided to look for a metamaterial.
 Metamaterials are composite materials usually made of metals and dielectrics that have unique optical properties not found in nature.
 The researchers have turned to ordered metal nanowire meshes that provide high transmissivity high electrical connectivity and use elements that are more common.

 The worldwide consumption of rare solar cell materials such as indium, gallium, tellurium, and selenium exceeds the annual production volume.
 The rapidly-increasing consumption of indium is striking.
 In the form of indium tin oxide it is used in liquid crystal and OLED screens; gallium and indium is needed in the production of LEDs.